networkspore/Netnotes/Getting-started.md

 java -jar filename.jar

-However, for myself this doesn't seem like the right way to be launching this application.
-So, in order to make a launcher, using javaFX, you'll want to get the <a href="https://github.com/gluonhq/graal/releases">graalvm from Gluon</a> which is meant for building javaFX into an exe and then you'll need a new plugin <a href="https://github.com/gluonhq/gluonfx-maven-plugin">gluonfx plugin</a> can then be installed in maven.
+However, for myself this doesn't seem like the right way to be launching an application.
+So, in order to make a launcher, I chose to get the <a href="https://github.com/gluonhq/graal/releases">graalvm from Gluon</a> which is meant for building javaFX into an exe using graalvm's native-image function.
+To do that you'll need a new plugin <a href="https://github.com/gluonhq/gluonfx-maven-plugin">gluonfx plugin</a> can then be installed in maven.

-To do this create a different folder, called launcher in your groupID folder and then copy the main class you created ealier into it and change the code to this:
+I haven't been able to get the gluonfx to build an app-kit project, and I assume that it might be possible, after you use the shade program, to make a jar, but I don't mind having a laucher application, because this can always help for updating the jar file to new versions later.

+The bare bones of a launcher class would be:

 package com.launcher;